-Denomination Minimum Purchase 1 cent to 50 cents Full marginal strip of stamps (two rows deep having all marginal markings)
+Denomination Minimum Purchase 1 cent to current First Class, first ounce rate Full marginal strip of stamps (two rows deep having all marginal markings) Above First Class, first ounce rate to \$1.99 Half marginal strip \$2.00 and above Block of four stamps

-Denomination Minimum Purchase

-51 cents to 99 cents Half marginal strip

-\$1.00 and above Block of four stamps

 Note: There are no minimum purchase requirements when a retail associate has only full panes of the requested stamp in stock or a broken pane that contains the plate block or other marginal marking.
+First Class rate sheets of se-tenant stamps are sold in full format only.

 - b.
-Limitations to sales are as follows: Each customer for whom a pane is broken is limited to one marginal strip (\$0.01 to \$0.50), a half marginal strip (\$0.51 to \$0.99), or a block of four stamps (\$1.00 and above) for each stamp subject, per day.
-It is necessary to place a limit on individual sales of plate blocks and other marginal markings so that the philatelic stock available at Post Office windows may accommodate as many collectors as possible each day. - c.
-Customers requesting more than the maximum permissible purchase in denominations of the single-ounce, First-Class Mail rate and below or in denominations higher than the single-ounce, First-Class Mail rate should be asked to inquire on another day or to contact SFS (1-800-STAMP-24).
+Limitations to sales are as follows: Each customer for whom a pane is broken is limited to one marginal strip (\$.01 to \$0.58), a half marginal strip (\$0.59 to \$1.30), or a block of 4 stamps (\$1.31 and above) for each stamp subject, per day.
+It is necessary to place a limit on individual sales of plate blocks and other marginal markings so that the philatelic stock available at Post Office windows may accommodate as many collectors as possible each day. - Customers requesting more than the maximum permissible purchase in denominations of the single-ounce, First Class Mail rate should be asked to inquire on another day or to contact SFS (844-737-7826).